 То Do this Define or modify the current analysis 1.
 On the Analysis & design tab, click Part analysis properties , and then click a relevant part type. properties of a part type independently from 2.
-In the analysis properties dialog box: analysis models a.
+In the analysis properties dialog: analysis models a.
 Modify the properties. b.
 Click Apply or OK to save the changes as the current analysis properties of the part type.
 Tekla Structures will use these current analysis properties for new parts of this type that you create in the model.
-Define or modify the default analysis properties of a part Ensure that you do not have an analysis model selected in the Analysis & Design Models dialog box. independently from analysis models 2.
-In the physical model, select a part.
-3. Right-click and select Analysis Properties .
-4. In the part's analysis properties dialog box: a.
+Define or modify the default analysis 1.
+Ensure that you do not have an analysis model selected in the Analysis & Design Models dialog. properties of a part independently from 2.
+In the physical model, select a part. analysis models 3.
+Right-click and select Analysis Properties .
+4. In the part's analysis properties dialog: a.
 Modify the properties.

 То Do this b.
 Click Modify to save the changes as the default analysis properties of the part in the AnalysisPartDefaults.db6 file.
 Tekla Structures will use these default analysis properties instead of current analysis properties for this part when you add it to an analysis model.
-View the analysis properties of a part independently from Ensure that you do not have an analysis model selected in the Analysis & Design Models dialog box. analysis models 2.
+View the analysis properties of a part Ensure that you do not have an analysis model selected in the Analysis & Design Models dialog. independently from analysis models 2.
 In the physical model, select a part.
 3. Right-click and select Analysis Properties .
-If you have already previously modified the analysis properties of this part, Tekla Structures displays these default analysis properties in the part's analysis properties dialog box (for example, Beam Analysis Properties).
-If you have not modified the analysis properties of this part, Tekla Structures displays the current analysis properties in the part's analysis properties dialog box (for example, Beam Analysis Properties - Current properties).
-4. In the part's analysis properties dialog box: a.
+If you have already previously modified the analysis properties of this part, Tekla Structures displays these default analysis properties in the part's analysis properties dialog (for example, Beam Analysis Properties).
+If you have not modified the analysis properties of this part, Tekla Structures displays the current analysis properties in the part's analysis properties dialog (for example, Beam Analysis Properties - Current properties).
+4. In the part's analysis properties dialog: a.
 View the properties. b.
-Click Cancel to close the dialog box.
+Click Cancel to close the dialog.
 View or modify the 1.
-On the Analysis & design tab, click A&D models . properties of an analysis part in an analysis model In the Analysis & Design Models dialog box, select an analysis model (for example, AnalysisModel3).
+On the Analysis & design tab, click A&D models. properties of an analysis part in an analysis model 2.
+In the Analysis & Design Models dialog, select an analysis model (for example, AnalysisModel3).
 3. In the physical model, select a part.
 4. Right-click and select Analysis Properties .
-In the part's analysis properties dialog box (for example, Beam Analysis Properties - AnalysisModel3), do one of the following: View the properties, and then click Cancel to close the dialog box.
+In the part's analysis properties dialog (for example, Beam Analysis Properties - AnalysisModel3), do one of the following: View the properties, and then click Cancel to close the dialog.
 Modify the properties, and then click Modify to save the changes.

-Analysis part properties (page 122) About analysis part properties (page 65) Modify analysis parts (page 65)
+Analysis part properties (page 122) About analysis part properties (page 65)